 Embedded software engineers often write code that runs closer to the hardware layer of a device.
-Therefore, having some familiarity with hardware systems is crucial.
+For this reason, having some familiarity with hardware systems is crucial.
 Any limiting constraints of the hardware must be paid attention to and embedded software engineers work on overcoming these constraints.

 Learning to shift your mindset to always consider the underlying hardware layer is just one side to becoming an embedded software engineer.
 We’ll cover an overview of the fundamentals anyone interested in writing embedded software should know.
 Starting with the important role embedded software engineers play in the advancement of current and future technology.